mercadopago/devsite-docs/guides/online-payments/web-tokenize-checkout/receiving-payment-by-card.en.md

 ## Additional recommendations

+>WARNING
+>
+>Important
+>
+> When opening tokenizer in a new tab, the URLs defined in `backURLs` are not taken into consideration and the user is not returned to the site, and is left in "processing" status.

 ### Test cards

 To make testing payments (with your TEST credentials), you need to use [test cards](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/checkout-api/testing).